Ask The Groomer: 10 Most Helpful Dog Grooming Questions Answered

 If your dog’s nails are black, Vet or Groomer assistance is recommended.
 This is because the line is less visible and cutting their nails beyond that will lead to bleeding.

-Be careful while trimming their nails because even one cut will make them associate the entire ordeal negatively.
+Be careful while trimming their nails because even one cut will make them associate the whole process with pain.

 If you have a wiggly dog, seeking professional help is the better option.
 However, if you are unable to do that for some reason, get a nail filer instead of a nail clipper as a safer alternative.

-If your dog has a dry paw, you must moisturize them with a paw balm.
+If your dog has a dry paw, you must moisturize them with a lick safe paw balm.
 Massaging his feet with coconut oil will provide nourishment.

-Ensure that the product you use is lick-safe.
+Ensure that the products you use are made of natural ingredients.

 Doggo wearing glasses and robe relaxing